vmar13/recipeKeeper-client/README.md

-# recipeKeeper-client
+# recipeKeeper

-*This repo contains the frontend for the recipeKeeper application.
-The backend can be found here: https://github.com/toastcorners/recipeKeeper

-recipeKeeper is a simple single page application that serves as an interactive cookbook.
-A user can create, view, update, or delete recipes and well as filter through recipes based on the user's particular diet preferences.
+A recipe book tool for users to manage all of their favorite meals.
+A user can create, view, or delete recipes, as well as filter them by diet (gluten-free, dairy-free, etc.).
+See the video demo: https://youtu.be/gzZPe8y9l1U
-The front end for this application was created using HTML, CSS, JavaScript, and Anime.js.

-To run this project locally, follow the below steps:

-1.) follow the steps to start the back end here: https://github.com/toastcorners/recipeKeeper
+*Frontend developed with JavaScript, HTML, CSS, and Anime.js*

+**This is the frontend repository.
+You can view the backend here:** https://github.com/vmar13/recipeKeeper

+## Getting Started

+1. Start the backend using the link **above**
-2.) clone down and cd into this repo
+2. Clone down and cd into this repo

-3.) run 'npm install' to install dependencies
+3. Run "npm install" to install dependencies

-4.) run 'npm start'
+4. Run "open index.html" to open the app in browser

+**NOTE: This was a collaborative project built during the Flatiron School Software Engineering program.
+You can find the original repo here: https://github.com/toastcorners/recipeKeeper-client.
+Post-graduation, I forked the repo to develop the application further.**